Kong/docs.konghq.com/app/plugins/oauth2-authentication.md

 Endpoint                     | description
  ---                         | ---
-`/oauth2/authorize`          | The endpoint to the Authorization Server that provisions authorization codes (for the [Authorization Code Flow][authorization-code-grant])
+`/oauth2/authorize`          | The endpoint to the Authorization Server that provisions authorization codes for the [Authorization Code][authorization-code-grant] flow, or the access token when the [Implicit Grant][implicit-grant] flow is enabled.
-`/oauth2/token`              | The endpoint to the Authorization Server that provision access tokens
+`/oauth2/token`              | The endpoint to the Authorization Server that provision access tokens.

 The clients trying to authorize and request access tokens must use these endpoints.